 10. Use the Airport Bus for Going To and From the Airport

-There are several ways to get to and from the José María Córdova international airport in Rionegro including white airport taxis, yellow taxis, colectivo (shared) taxis, airport buses, private drivers and Uber.
+There are several ways to get to and from the José María Córdova international airport in Rionegro including white airport taxis, yellow taxis, colectivo (shared) taxis, airport buses and private drivers.

 The cheapest method to get to/from José Maria Córdova airport is the official Aeropuerto-Combuses airport buses, as the 2019 fare is only 10,000 pesos.
 This is about 86 percent cheaper than taking a white airport taxi.

 The airport buses are inexpensive and reliable option in my experience.
 When going to the airport you can catch an airport bus at the bus stop across from San Diego mall or behind the Nutibara hotel in El Centro.